-Grief is all the feelings and emotions inside of us when you experience a significant loss.
-Mourning is when you take the grief from the inside and express it in a safe place with safe people.
+Grief is all the feelings and emotions inside of us when we experience the death of someone significant.
+Mourning is when we take the grief from the inside and express it in a safe place with safe people.
 Mourning is necessary for healing.

 Grief is unique.